set_valid_from¶

 Description¶

-timestamp column.
-Beware changing time to a field that is too far off from the
+Beware changing time to a field that is too far off from the current timestamp

-current timestamp field, because it may end up falling outside of the
+field, because it may end up falling outside of the processing time window.
+Rows

-processing time window.
-Any row with a new timestamp value more than
+row with a new timestamp value that is earlier than its original timestamp

 and must be a timestamp type, so you may need to re-shape columns with